 The Fund has determined that all of the mortgage-related and other asset-backed securities in which they invest are unconsolidated structured entities.
 These securities include mortgage pass-through securities, collateralized mortgage obligations, commercial mortgage-backed securities, asset-backed securities, collateralized debt obligations and other securities that directly or indirectly represent a participation in, or are secured by and payable from, mortgage loans on real property.
 The debt and equity securities issued by these securities may include tranches with varying levels of subordination.
-These securities are created from pools of residential or commercial mortgage loans, including mortgage loans made by savings and loan institutions, mortgage bankers, commercial banks and others.
+These securities may provide a monthly payment which consists of both interest and principal payments.
+Mortgage-related securities are created from pools of residential or commercial mortgage loans, including mortgage loans made by savings and loan institutions, mortgage bankers, commercial banks and others.
 Asset-backed securities are created from many types of assets, including auto loans, credit card receivables, home equity loans, and student loans.